OP-TED/epo-tools/readme.md

 npm install
 ```

-## App

-it contains an application to compare two conceptual models and more

 ```sh
 npm run dev
 ```

+Will run the application to compare two conceptual models and more

 - [Demo](https://docs.ted.europa.eu/epo-tools/)